 - Shooting - within 10 mins by arrangement

 - Castles - Glamis 5 mins and others nearby

 - Shopping at House of Bruar, 50 mins

 - Theatres: Pitlochry Festival Theatre - 50 mins,

 Dundee 20 mins

 A staircase leads to a mezzanine study/gallery bedroom area (with a single bed) in the eaves which overlooks the sitting room.
 Beyond the sitting room, separated by a dividing curtain, is a twin-bedded room with a wall of books and an original (unused) fireplace.
-A few steps under a second archway lead to the bathroom with an extra-wide bath and shower and the master double bedroom with fitted wardrobes, a walnut hanging wardrobe, and French doors which open onto the charming landscaped garden through which runs a burn/stream.
+A few steps under a second archway lead to the bathroom with an extra wide bath with shower over bath and the master double bedroom with fitted wardrobes, and French doors which open onto the charming landscaped garden through which runs a burn/stream.

 All rooms have night storage heaters.